-Students are responsible for retaining all of their marked written assessment tasks.
+Students are responsible for retaining all of their marked written assessment tasks in folios in their classrooms.
 Teachers may choose to retain a copy of student work for recording and assessment purposes.
 Teachers will not use the materials for any other purposes without the written permission of the student.
-All materials not collected by the student at the end of the school year will be securely disposed of.
+All materials not collected by the student at the end of the school year will be securely disposed of once marks have been finalised.
+Students can take their work home at their own risk and should be aware that not providing requested work to the Authority for the purposes of grade validation or moderation may impact on the Authority's approval of a student's final grades.